mikerst/mikethomas.design/src/work/dso-profiles.md

 ## Summary

-Over a two week period, I designed and implemented a Webflow-powered solution that enabled Piclo customer support to work together with external market operator teams to centralise and standardise how key market information was distributed and presented to end users, including support for multiple languages.
+Over a two week period, I designed and implemented a Webflow-powered content portal that enabled Piclo customer support to work together with external partners to centralise and standardise how market information was distributed and presented to end users, including support for multiple languages.

 ### What worked

 - __End-users only had to visit one location__ to get the majority of the information they needed.
-- __We built stronger relationships__ with key market operator partners.
+- __We built stronger relationships__ with key business partners.
 - Customer support were __empowered to manage this work__ with minimal design and zero engineering input.
-- We were able to __scale this added-value to market operator partners globally__—localised to their regionn—for existing orgs and those in our sales pipeline.
+- We were able to __scale this added-value to more partners globally__—localised to their region—for existing orgs and those in our sales pipeline.

 ### Key lessons